image-viewer-vanilla-js/image-viewer-vanilla-js/README.md

 ## Demo

-See the included [`index.html`](https://image-viewer-vanilla-js.github.io/image-viewer-vanilla-js/) for a working demo.
+See [`Live Demo`](https://image-viewer-vanilla-js.github.io/image-viewer-vanilla-js/) of `index.html`
-You can open this file directly in your browser to try out the image viewer.
+You can open this file directly in your browser to try out.

 ## License